We get it…it’s SO frustrating.

 We hear it all the time.

-In 2020, adjusters are rarely coming out to do hail repair estimates at your home or office as they used to in years past.
+Since the pandemic, though, adjusters now rarely come out to do hail repair estimates at your home or office as they used to in years past.

-If you’ve recently filed a claim for one of the many hail storms in Colorado Springs, Greeley, etc. this year, you’ve probably heard an adjuster ask you to “send photos.”
+If you’ve recently filed a claim for one of the many hail storms in Colorado Springs, Greeley, etc. last year, you’ve probably heard an adjuster ask you to “send photos.”

-We are getting tons of calls from frustrated customers wondering if their insurance adjuster will be able to see the hail damage in photos, and asking what to do when the estimate comes in REALLY low.
+We are getting tons of calls from frustrated customers wondering if their insurance adjuster will be able to see the hail damage in photos, especially if there are a ton of hard-to-see dents to assess.
+They’re also asking what to do when the estimate comes in REALLY low.